sakuli/Docs/content/enterprise_features/omd.md

 npm i @sakuli/forwarder-gearman
 {{</highlight>}}

-To register the forwarder into your project you have to edit the `package.json` file and add the preset to the Sakuli configuration key:
+To register the forwarder into your project you have to edit the `package.json` file and add the preset to the Sakuli configuration key
+(with our tech preview this is no longer necessary):

 {{<highlight json>}}
 {